This website is currently under construction. Thank you for your patience.

 Level 02 – Safety Induction (In person)

 This in person safety induction provides a tour of all ABP Makerspaces demonstrating safety procedures and features such as emergency stop buttons and fire extinguishers.
-You will also learn basic safe use of hand tools allow you to book equipment like power drills and hand saws.
-Completing this induction will grant you access to the advanced hand tools in the Forbo Model Making Space, the Robotics Lab (G23) and the Machine Workshop (G24).
+You will also learn basic safe use of hand tools allow you to use equipment like power drills and hand saws.
+Completing this induction will grant you access to the tools in the Forbo Model Making Space, the Robotics Lab (G23) and the Machine Workshop (G24).

 Level 03 – Safety Induction (In person)